jesterTOV.inference.likelihoods.radio.RadioTimingLikelihood#

 std (float) – Measurement uncertainty (\(1\sigma\)) in solar masses.
 This combines statistical and systematic uncertainties from the timing analysis.

 m_min (float, optional) – Minimum mass for the integration lower bound in solar masses.
 This should be well below any physical neutron star mass to avoid truncation effects.
+Recommended to not touch this parameter.
 Default is 0.1 \(M_{\odot}\).

 - Variables: